-For the last few years I’ve been working on a system that can abstractly model goals, an approach to achieving those goals, ratings on how you’re doing, and recommendations for how to improve.
+For the last few years I’ve been working on a system that can abstractly model long-term goals, give you ratings on how well you’re doing in pursuing those goals, and then give you practical recommendations for improvement.

-I’m tentatively calling the system: DOM, for Desired Outcome Management.
+I’m tentatively calling the system: Desired Outcome Management (DOM).

 I’ve designed several systems that are essentially instantiations of this system, but that work at a lower level.
 This includes KARMA, which I have integrated into my work and captured here on my ideas page.